ZephrFish/BugBountyTemplates/Blank.md

 # Title
 ## Issue Description
 A generic overview of the issue, I usually use the default text from OWASP as it explains the issue well.
-### Issue Identified
-A more specific description of the issue identified within the application.
+Include a more specific description of the issue identified within the application.

 ## Affected URL/Area
 - The affected urls or area of the application where the issue exists.